moyalmic/Sketch-Hop/README.md

 Your goal is to jump up the platforms as high as you can before falling off.

 ### How to run Sketch Hop
+1. Make sure you have all the necessary dependencies listed in the [requirements](requirements.txt) file.
-1. Navigate to the directory containing the source code and sprites folder
+2. Navigate to the directory containing the source code and sprites folder
-2. Type in:
+3. Type in:

         python main.py
     (Optionally you can add an integer argument selecting your character)